stupidpupil/rumba/README.md

 ```

-Note that Rumba will clear any existing Authorization rules and replace them its own.
+Be aware that if *allow* is defined in a *rumba.yml*, Rumba will clear any existing Authorization rules and replace them its own.

 ## Alternatives